Restream/reindexer/readme.md

 ### Aggregations

 Reindexer allows to retrive aggregated results.
-Currently Average, Sum, Minimum, Maximum and Facet aggregations are supported.
+Currently Average, Sum, Minimum, Maximum Facet and Distinct aggregations are supported.
 - `AggregateMax` - get maximum field value
 - `AggregateMin` - get manimum field value
 - `AggregateSum` - get sum field value
 - `AggregateAvg` - get averatge field value
 - `AggregateFacet` - get fields facet value
+- `Distinct` - get list of unique values of the field

-In order to support aggregation, `Query` has methods `AggregateAvg`, `AggregateSum`, `AggregateMin`, `AggregateMax` and `AggregateFacet` those should be called before the `Query` execution: this will ask reindexer to calculate data aggregations.
+In order to support aggregation, `Query` has methods `AggregateAvg`, `AggregateSum`, `AggregateMin`, `AggregateMax`, `AggregateFacet` and `Distinct` those should be called before the `Query` execution: this will ask reindexer to calculate data aggregations.
 Aggregation Facet is applicable to multiple data columns and the result of that could be sorted by any data column or 'count' and cutted off by offset and limit.
 In order to support this functionality method `AggregateFacet` returns `AggregationFacetRequest` which has methods `Sort`, `Limit` and `Offset`.